NCI’s Rob Ward shares his advice on what to do if your points don’t add up to what you’d hoped for.

 So I applied for a Certificate in Business, which led on to a Diploma in Management.
 I worked hard to get the grades I needed to get into the third year of a four year marketing degree.

-NCI's Higher Certificate in Business or Higher Certificate in Computing Applications and Support could be a good option, as they offer a clear path on to degree courses at NCI and other institutions.
+NCI's Higher Certificate in Business, Higher Certificate in Computing Applications and Support or Higher Certificate in Business Computing could be a good option, as they offer a clear path on to degree courses at NCI and other institutions.

 National Framework of Qualifications